mehdi-oraki/LangGraph-LlamaIndex-chatbot/README.md

 - [6.
 Notes](#6-notes)

 # 1. Overview
-This project provides a simple, beginner-friendly chatbot agent that combines the LangGraph framework with LlamaIndex for LLM-powered text generation via a local HuggingFace model.
+This project provides a user-friendly chatbot agent that combines the LangGraph framework with LlamaIndex for LLM-powered text generation via a local HuggingFace model.
 The chatbot receives a user question, routes it through a LangGraph agent, which delegates to a LlamaIndex-powered node that produces the answer.

 # 2. Folder Structure
 - `chatbot_agent.py` — Main Python script combining LangGraph agent and LlamaIndex node for Q&A.